 Our hypothesis is that the social role (a blind) will augment the act of touching via the potential of the created emotional connection between the human visitor and the robot.
 The Blind Robot becomes an artistic and critical investigation of the scientific developments in Social Robotics.

-The Blind Robot is a 2011-12 development commission for the Robots & Avatars project.
-Commissioned by body>data>space and the National Theatre.
+The Blind Robot is a 2011-12 development commission for the Robots & Avatars project (body>data>space, KIBLA, AltArt).
+Commissioned by body>data>space and the National Theatre, it premiered at KIBLA, Slovenia in October 2012.
 Partly supported by the “Nanyang Technological University, Interactive Digital Media Start Up Grant”.
 The project is funded by the EU Culture programme with additional support from Arts Council of England.

 Louis Philippe Demers